NBA Rumors: Raptors Could Trade Valanciunas, Wright, And Draft Pick For Bradley Beal, Per ‘Bleacher Report’

 — Bleacher Report (@BleacherReport) January 19, 2019

 The acquisition of Bradley Beal will undeniably boost the Raptors’ performance, especially on the offensive end of the floor.
-This season, the 25-year-old shooting guard is averaging 24.9 points, 5.0 rebounds, 5.0 assists, and 1.4 steals on 46.9 percent shooting from the field and 35.4 percent shooting from beyond the arc.
-The starting lineup featuring Kyle Lowry, Beal, Kawhi Leonard, Pascal Siakam, and Serge Ibaka will not only make the Raptors the No. 1 team in the Eastern Conference, but it could also give them a real chance of beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
+This season, the 25-year-old shooting guard is averaging 24.9 points, 5.0 rebounds, 5.0 assists, and 1.4 steals on 46.9 percent shooting from the field, and 35.4 percent shooting from beyond the arc.
+The starting lineup featuring Kyle Lowry, Beal, Kawhi Leonard, Pascal Siakam, and Serge Ibaka will not only make the Raptors the No. 1 team in the Eastern Conference, but it could also give them a real chance of beating the reigning NBA champion Golden State Warriors in a best-of-seven series.

-However, the Raptors aren’t the only team who’s expected to express a strong interest once the Wizards officially make Bradley Beal available on the trading block.
+However, the Raptors aren’t the only team who’s expected to express strong interest once the Wizards officially make Bradley Beal available on the trading block.
 As Berger noted, other Eastern Conference playoff contenders like the Boston Celtics and the Indiana Pacers could also join the pursuit for Beal.
 The Celtics could explore a trade package centered on Jaylen Brown, while the Pacers could use Myles Turner as their main trade chip.
 If they are serious about acquiring Beal, the Raptors should come up with a trade offer that can convince the Wizards to immediately make a deal.